 Essentially, this OCSP Responder configuration creates an OCSP service on the client side.
 An iRule is then added to the interception rule VIP that inserts the FQDN into the forged server certificate that should resolve to the destination IP address defined in the setting, which is itself a separate virtual server with OCSP profile configuration.The applied SSL settings must also contain a valid server side OCSP configuration in order to report back actual revocation state to the OCSP profile.

 You can leave everything as default on this page.

 - Click Save & Next to continue to the next stage.

 There are no additional hands-on steps that need to be taken before proceeding to the next section.
-The information below is intended to provide additional context on the ICAP Service.
+The information below is intended to provide additional context on the SSL Configurations.